How To Prove A Brain Injury

 What Damages Can I Receive as Compensation for a Brain Injury?

-There are several damages that you can recover as compensation for your brain injury:
+There are several damages you may recover as compensation:

 • Pain and suffering